phyomauk/ansible-lab/README.md

 cd keys
 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```
+Explanation: Public key will be baked into image during container creation and Ansbile will use a private key to connect to containers.

 3. Copy below variable values and paste it in all.yml file inside of group_vars folder, and update only the smtp variable values with your smtp values<br />
 Variables:
 ```